 - 15. The subject property's assessment is too high.
 The Respondent erroneously utilized the gross rent multiplier (GRM) to value the property.
-The GRM method is not an appropriate method for valuing "low-income, low-quality, high-maintenance property."
-The GRM method "does not take into consideration the higher than normal cost of maintenance (of a) low-value property" similar to the subject property.
-Additionally, the GRM fails to take into account the cost to bring it "up to habitability" and maintain it in "habitable condition."
+However, the property is not a "typical rental" because it is in poor condition with high maintenance costs.
+When the home was purchased in January of 2015 it was in "deplorable condition."
 Antonini argument; Avenatti testimony. - 16.
 In an effort to prove the property was over assessed, the Petitioners offered a certified appraisal.
-The appraisal was prepared by appraisal trainee John Adamson and signed by supervisory appraiser Kyle Shoults.
-Both appraisers were "aware" that Bass Enterprises is a corporation that purchases various properties for an income stream.
+The appraisal was prepared by trainee John Adamson and signed by supervisory appraiser Kyle Shoults.
 By relying on the sales-comparison approach, Mr. Adamson valued the subject property at \$15,000 as of March 1, 2015.
-Mr. Adamson selected comparable sales and adjusted the sales prices to \$20,000, \$16,500 and \$7,000 respectively.
 Mr. Adamson did not consider the cost or income approaches, stating that they were "not necessary for credible assignment results."
+Avenatti testimony; Pet'rs Ex.
+1. - 17.
+Mr. Avenatti, a licensed appraiser with 40 years of experience, testified that, in his opinion, the value conclusion in the appraisal "appears to be a fair and accurate value."
+Mr. Avenatti also testified regarding the comparable sales utilized in the appraisal, stating that with "these kind of properties, low income or unique, sometimes you have to travel" to find comparable sales.
 Avenatti testimony; Pet'rs Ex.
 1.

-&lt;sup>1 It is not clear if the appraisal was submitted at the PTABOA hearing.
+1 It is not clear if the appraisal was submitted at the PTABOA hearing.